Board of Directors

-Amanda Girling is CEO of the Janspec Group of companies which includes the Pemberton Music Festival, the Sunstone Group, and Oak Tree Manor, an independent living facility.
+Amanda Girling is CEO of the Janspec Group of companies which includes the Sunstone Group and Oak Tree Manor, an independent living facility.
 Her background with H.Y.
 Louie, the Johnston Group, Ernst and Young and the Open Learning Agency brings a broad range of experience to the board of Arthritis Research Canada.

 “After seeing the amazing work Dr. John Esdaile and his team are doing I was honored to join the board and assist in anyway to bring attention to their work.”

 Amanda is also a director and past executive director of the Turner Foundation.
 Started by her parents, the Turner Foundation is a sustainable charity for the children of Africa.
 Working in Mtito Andei, a small town in Kenya, the foundation has provided access to clean water, which in turn funds an orphanage of approximately 100 children who now have access to school and an education.
 The foundation has been instrumental in making a difference and sustaining it for of thousands of children and adults.